techlord001/simple-vote/README.md

 Visitors are able to, using an email, register themselves, login, and cast a single vote for the set question.

+When a vote is cast, a user's IP address and Location are recorded.

 Votes are queued and a summary of results are sent out by email everyday at 23:59.

 ## Built With